A framework to shape the funding of sustainable supported housing services.

 Dementia and Housing Working Group (D&HWG)

-Homeless Link currently chairs the D&HWG, which brings together housing associations, professional and trade bodies, academics, representatives from relevant government departments and voluntary sector agencies.
+Homeless Link chaired the D&HWG until May 2018.
+The DHWG brings together housing associations, professional and trade bodies, academics, representatives from relevant government departments and voluntary sector agencies.
 The aim of the group is to promote the contribution of the housing sector to improving the health and wellbeing and quality of life for people living with dementia.
 A report on the role of the housing sector was published on behalf of the group last year, and we also ran a session at the national Dementia Congress in November.
+The DHWG is now being chaired by Housing and Care 21; for more information contact Vanessa.Pritchard-Wilkes@housingandcare21.co.uk.

 Health and Wellbeing Alliance